benreiff/Leaflet-Earthquake/README.md

 ![Final_Map](Leaflet-Step-1/Images/FinalMap.PNG)

-* Cirlce markers reflect the magnitude of each earthquake in both size and color.
-Earthquakes with higher magnitudes should appear larger and darker in color.
+* Circle markers reflect the magnitude of each earthquake in both size and color.
+Earthquakes with higher magnitudes appear larger and darker in color.

 * Popups on each circle marker provide location, time and magnitude of the earthquake when clicked.